chhinsras/chhinsras/README.md

 I am happy to find the avaiable time to contribute the the open source projects that helps me to expand my knowledge and work with other developers and team globally.

+- 🛒 [MiniStarter](https://github.com/chhinsras/ministarter): MiniStarter is simple solution template which is best for small medium size application.
+This is good for starter, built with simplification in mind.
+The project is built with Asp.Net Core Web API and Angular / Flutter for the front end.
 - 🛒 [Blazor Hero](https://github.com/blazorhero/blazorhero): BlazorHero is a Clean Architecture Solution Template for Blazor Webassembly 5.0 built with MudBlazor Components.

 - 🥇 and hope to contribute more in the future.